Opdualag (Nivolumab And Relatlimab)

 Driving and Operating Machinery

-Use caution when driving or operating machinery until you know how Opdualag affects you.
-The medicine may have minor effects on your ability to perform these activities safely.
+Be careful when driving or using machinery until you know how Opdualag affects you.

 Storage